Josh Donaldson Preview, Player Props: Brewers vs. Cardinals

 Josh Donaldson At The Plate

-- Donaldson has picked up a hit in 42.6% of his 47 games this season, with multiple hits in 8.5% of them.
+- Donaldson has reached base via a hit in 20 games this year (of 47 played), and had multiple hits in four of those games.

-- Donaldson has had at least one RBI in 36.2% of his games this season (17 of 47), with more than one RBI five times (10.6%).
-He has also accounted for three or more of his team's runs in three contests.
+- Donaldson has driven home a run in 17 games this year (36.2%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on three occasions..

 - In 17 of 47 games this season, he has scored, including multiple runs once.